 The Interagency Modeling Center (IMC) developed a tool called Lane Assist Tool (LAT) for Lake Okeechobee Water Managers.
 It provides perspective on hindcast simulated stages compared to actual stages and potential future stages on 4-week horizon.
 Simulations are based on the modeling assumptions used in LOSOM planning process and help to provide context on how stage observation is influenced by real-time operational flexibility relate to planning assumptions and performance.
 The combination of rainfall forecasts from SFWMD meteorologist and European Center for Medium-Range Weather Forecasts (ECMWF) are used to drive component models.
 Insights provided by LAT are valuable for situational awareness and potentially exercising real time operational flexibility and should not be used to audit water management decisions which consider several factors not included in the planning modeling.
-The following graphics show Lake Okeechobee stage and S-77 flows forecasted assuming target flow rates of 350 cfs at S-79 and 0 cfs at S-80, consistent with planning modeling considerations under LOSOM.
+The following graphics show Lake Okeechobee stage and S-77 flows forecasted assuming target flow rates of 0 cfs at S-79 and 0 cfs at S-80, consistent with planning modeling considerations under LOSOM.
 The PA25 simulation includes two scenarios: (a) one in which actual flows under Recovery Operations were simulated from 12/7/2024 to 5/28/2025 and (b) one in which actual flows under Recovery Operations were not simulated, demonstrating the influence of Recovery Operations on projected lake stage.

-Lake Okeechobee Hindcast & Forecasts [S79/S80: 350/0]
+Lake Okeechobee Hindcast & Forecasts [S79/S80: 0/0]

-(a) LAT-forecasted Lake Okeechobee stage and S-77 flows with 350 cfs target at S-79 and 0 cfs at S-80, with Recovery Operations included in the PA25 simulation between 12/7/2024 and 5/28/2025.
+(a) LAT-forecasted Lake Okeechobee stage and S-77 flows with 0 cfs target at S-79 and 0 cfs at S-80, with Recovery Operations included in the PA25 simulation between 12/7/2024 and 5/28/2025.
+NOTE: This LAT forecast is provisional and could be updated at a later date.